Kaliningrad Regional Amber Museum: Exhibitions

-In 2004, an exhibition of a foreign artist-jeweler, designer Lisa Vershbow from the US, was organized, which demonstrated new approaches to the artistic interpretation of amber.
-The American jeweler held master classes with young Kaliningrad artists [15].
+In 2004, an exhibition of a foreign artist-jeweller, designer Lisa Vershbow from the US, was organized, which demonstrated new approaches to the artistic interpretation of amber.
+The American jeweler held master classes with young Kaliningrad artists.

-In 2005, by the 750th anniversary of Kaliningrad / Koenigsberg, the Amber Museum exhibited masterpieces of the processing of amber from the 16th and 18th centuries from the collection of the Tsarskoye Selo State Museum-Reserve, from the famous Amber Room.
+In 2005, the 750th anniversary of Kaliningrad, the Amber Museum exhibited masterpieces of the processing of amber from the 16th and 18th centuries from the collection of the Tsarskoye Selo State Museum-Reserve, from the famous Amber Room.
 This exhibition marked the beginning of the project "Amber Collections of Russia and Europe in the Kaliningrad Amber Museum".
 Other thematic exhibitions were held: "Baltic amber in the State Hermitage collection" (2007) in St. Petersburg, "Union of Earth and Water" (2008) from the collection of the Moscow Kremlin Museums (Armory) in Moscow and others.
-In 2005 the museum visited the exhibition "Japanese Amber" and the exhibition "Conquerors of the Earth" from the Paleontological Institute of the Russian Academy of Sciences, dedicated to insects that inhabited the planet 650-50 million years ago.
+In 2005 the museum visited the exhibition "Japanese Amber" and the exhibition "Conquerors of the Earth" from the Paleontological Institute of the Russian Academy of Sciences, dedicated to insects that inhabited the planet 650–50 million years ago.

 Foreign cooperation

 Among the partner countries are Latvia, Lithuania, Poland, Germany, Sweden, Denmark, Japan, United States, Italy, Austria, France.

 In 2007–2008, the Amber Museum with the Amber Coast of Russia exhibition took part in the presentation of the Kaliningrad region in the framework of the 9th Russian Art Festival in Cannes, France.
 Then the exhibition visited Germany, Latvia, Lithuania and Poland.

-One of the most important Museum activities is organization and holding of the International Biennial of Amber Art Works «Alatyr» (an Old Russian name of amber) since 2004, since 2012 – the All-Russian Jewelry Art Exhibition.
+One of the most important Museum activities is organization and holding of the International Biennial of Amber Art Works Alatyr (an Old Russian name of amber) since 2004, since 2012 – the All-Russian Jewelry Art Exhibition.